What Is Reverse Osmosis?

 Maintenance For Reverse Osmosis System

-The entire system generally will last between 10 to 15 years before it starts to fall apart.
+The entire system generally lasts 10 to 15 years before falling apart.

 Pre-Filter: 6-12 Months